Spike Jonze: 1995–1999: In demand video director and Being John Malkovich

 Jonze filmed a short documentary in 1997, Amarillo by Morning, about two Texan boys who aspire to be bull riders.
 He was also one of the cinematographers for the documentary Free Tibet, which documents the 1996 Tibetan Freedom Concert in San Francisco.
 His 1998 commercial for Sprite is considered an example of subvertising for its spoof take on the brand's mascot.
 Jonze developed an alter ego named Richard Koufey, the leader of the Torrance Community Dance Group, an urban troupe that performs in public spaces.
-The Koufey persona appeared when Jonze, in character, filmed himself dancing to Fatboy Slim's "Praise You" as it played on a boom box in a public area.
-Jonze showed the video to Slim, who appears briefly in the video.
-Jonze then assembled a group of dancers to perform to Slim's "Praise You" outside a Westwood, California, movie theater and taped the performance.
+The Koufey persona appeared when Jonze, in character, filmed himself dancing to Fatboy Slim's "The Rockafeller Skank" as it played on a boom box in a public area.
+Jonze showed the video to Slim, who liked it but it could not be used as rights for passer-by were not obtained.
+Slim/Cook subsequently asked him to direct another video.
+Jonze then assembled a group of dancers to perform to Slim's "Praise You" outside a Westwood, California, movie theater and taped the performance; Cook appears briefly in the video.
 The resulting clip was a huge success, and "Koufey" and his troupe were invited to New York City to perform the song for the 1999 MTV Video Music Awards.
 The video received awards for Best Direction, Breakthrough, and Best Choreography, which Jonze accepted, still in character.
 Jonze made a short mockumentary about the experience called Torrance Rises (1999).

 John Malkovich (left), star and subject of Being John Malkovich, and the film's writer Charlie Kaufman.

 The first feature film Jonze directed was Being John Malkovich in 1999.
 It stars John Cusack, Cameron Diaz, and Catherine Keener, with John Malkovich as himself.
 The screenplay was written by Charlie Kaufman and follows a puppeteer who finds a portal in an office that leads to the mind of actor John Malkovich.
 Kaufman's script was passed on to Jonze by his father-in-law Francis Ford Coppola and he agreed to direct it, "delighted by its originality and labyrinthine plot".
 Being John Malkovich was released in October 1999 to laudatory reviews; the Chicago Sun-Times critic Roger Ebert found the film to be "endlessly inventive" and named it the best film of 1999, while Owen Gleiberman of Entertainment Weekly called it the "most excitingly original movie of the year".
 At the 72nd Academy Awards, the film was nominated for Best Director, Best Original Screenplay and Best Supporting Actress for Keener.
 Jonze co-starred opposite George Clooney, Mark Wahlberg and Ice Cube in David O. Russell's war comedy Three Kings (1999), which depicts a gold heist by four U.S. soldiers following the end of the Gulf War.
 Jonze's role in the film, the sweet, dimwitted, casually racist PFC Conrad Vig, was written specifically for him.
 Jonze also directed a commercial for Nike called "The Morning After" in 1999, a parody of the hysteria surrounding Y2K.